MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Their definition should specify both their presentation format and wire encoding (e.g., domain names, binary data, or numeric values).
 The initial keys and formats are defined in {{keys}}.

-The presentation format for the Dictionary is a whitespace-separated list of key=value pairs.
 When the value is omitted, or both the value and the "=" are omitted, the presentation value is the empty string.

     ; basic-visible is VCHAR minus DQUOTE, ";", "(", ")", and "\".